Pratiksalunke19/OpenCritique/README.md

+# OpenCritique

 OpenCritique is a decentralized Web3 platform built on the Internet Computer (ICP) where artists upload works-in-progress (WIPs) and receive constructive feedback from the community.
 Critics are rewarded for detailed, helpful comments using a transparent, on-chain reputation and token system.

 Our Aim :
 -  Foster a decentralized platform for art critique and curation.
 -  Empower artists to receive meaningful feedback from the community.
 -  Leverage blockchain (ICP) to ensure transparency, authenticity, and permanence.
 -  Establish a fair and democratic system for artwork discovery through DAO governance.